Simple method measures how long bacteria can wait out antibiotics

 Although resistant strains continue to grow despite exposure to high drug concentrations, tolerant strains can survive lethal concentrations of an antibiotic for a long period of time before succumbing to its effects.
 Tolerance is often associated with treatment failure and relapse, and it is considered a stepping stone toward the evolution of antibiotic resistance.
 But unlike resistance, tolerance is poorly understood and is currently not evaluated in healthcare settings.

-"The lack of a quantitative measure means that this aspect of the treatment relies largely on the experience of the individual physician or the community," says first author Asher Brauner, a PhD student in Balaban's lab.
+"The lack of a quantitative measure means that this aspect of the treatment relies largely on the experience of the individual physician or the community," says first author Asher Brauner, a PhD student in Balaban's lab at the Hebrew University's Racah Institute of Physics.
 "This can lead to treatment being either too short, increasing the risk of relapse and evolution of resistance, or much too long, unnecessarily causing side effects, release of antibiotic waste into the environment, and additional costs."

 To address this problem, Balaban and her team developed a tolerance metric called the minimum duration for killing 99% of the population (MDK99).
 The protocol, which can be performed manually or using an automated robotic system, involves exposing populations of approximately 100 bacteria in separate microwell plates to different concentrations of antibiotics for varied time periods, while determining the presence or lack of survivors.